inflaton/decentralized-antique-auction/README.md

 # Decentralized Antique Auction

-This sample dApp uses [Vue.js](https://vuejs.org/) for developing SPA as front-end and Truffle & Solidity for developing Smart Contract as backend.
+This sample dApp uses [Vue.js](https://vuejs.org/) for developing SPA as front-end and Truffle & Solidity for developing Smart Contracts as backend.

 Please refer to the following steps to deploy this DApp on EVM-compliant testnets and IPFS.